 - Parathyroid Hormone.
 This option is for postmenopausal women who are at high risk for fracture.

 - Estrogen Agonists/Antagonists.
 Typically used to treat postmenopausal women, these medications are not estrogen, but they have estrogen-like effects on the body.

 - Calcitonin.
 Meant for women who are at least five years into menopause, calcitonin helps to regulate calcium and bone metabolism.

 Schedule an Appointment for Osteoporosis Treatment in the Greater Boston Area

 Osteoporosis is a condition that shouldn’t be taken lightly.
 A broken bone can result in hospitalization and even surgery.
 This is why the highly trained OBGYNs at About Women by Women put such a focus on bone density testing.
-If you have concerns over your bone density and would like to schedule an appointment, please call About Women By Women at (781) 263-0033.
+If you have concerns over your bone density and would like to schedule an appointment with a gynecologist near Boston, please call About Women By Women at (781) 263-0033.